This article originally appeared on VICE UK.

-The "golden age" of movie-licence video games is long behind us, but the current console generation has provided a platform for a handful of excellent experiences based on franchises familiar to cinemagoers.
+The "golden age" of movie-license video games is long behind us, but the current console generation has provided a platform for a handful of excellent experiences based on franchises familiar to cinemagoers.
 Middle-earth: Shadow of Mordor turned Tolkien's famous fantasy fiction into an open-world stab 'em up, setting its story between The Hobbit and The Lord of the Rings.
-The newly released Batman: Arkham Knight (reviewed here) is the final chapter in its developers' own interpretation of DC's comic universe.
-And in September, Avalanche Studios' Mad Max will appear, riffing on the lore laid down by director George Miller way back in 1979, when the first Mad Max movie turned a A$400,000 budget into a US$100 million box office.
+The newly released Batman: Arkham Knight is the final chapter in its developers' own interpretation of DC's comic universe.
+And in September, Avalanche Studios' Mad Max will appear, riffing on the lore laid down by director George Miller way back in 1979, when the first Mad Max movie turned a $400,000 AU budget into a $100 million US box office.

 "At some point in the past, this movie got green-lit, and it felt like the right thing to do to put out a game attached to it," Rooke tells me, adding that he wasn't a part of the development team while these explicit movie-to-game adaptation discussions were happening.
 "I don't know what happened before my arrival.
 But for me, this is a perfect IP to make a video game from, so I'm glad that someone, somewhere along the line, made the decision to go for it."

-This is no ordinary desert that your Max – not quite Gibson, definitely not Hardy – finds himself in, left for dead at the beginning of the game by a warlord by the name of Scrotus (who loosely ties the game with Fury Road, as his dad is, apparently, that film's Immortan Joe).
-He's had his car nicked along with all of his supplies, so must explore the wastes in search of both sustenance – water, maggots, half-eaten tins of dog food – and a new car, and gas, with which to proceed on his way to "somewhere quiet".
-A set of (heavily customisable and constantly upgradeable) wheels comes his way via an encounter with a supporting protagonist, the borderline insane "blackfinger" Chumbucket (he's a mechanic), and the pair take the Magnum Opus on a wild ride across a landscape once only traversable by something that floated.
+This is no ordinary desert that your Max—not quite Gibson, definitely not Hardy—finds himself in, left for dead at the beginning of the game by a warlord by the name of Scrotus (who loosely ties the game with Fury Road, as his dad is, apparently, that film's Immortan Joe).
+He's had his car nicked along with all of his supplies, so must explore the wastes in search of both sustenance—water, maggots, half-eaten tins of dog food—and a new car, and gas, with which to proceed on his way to "somewhere quiet."
+A set of (heavily customizable and constantly upgradeable) wheels comes his way via an encounter with a supporting protagonist, the borderline insane "blackfinger" Chumbucket (he's a mechanic), and the pair take the Magnum Opus on a wild ride across a landscape once only traversable by something that floated.

 "So, this area used to be an ancient seabed," Rooke confirms, "and within that seabed, you'll see heavy coral areas, places where lighthouses stood, or where docks once were.
 Your initial reaction is just: sand.
 But when you look closer you see these hints of other things, and you begin to unravel the mysteries of this place, which is a very satisfying feeling.
 In your own mind, you can work out what these places used to be."

-As I play through a relatively compact but challenges-loaded section of the game, some way on from its start and with the essential story components turned off (or else: spoilers), I pass rusted boats, decayed oil tankers, delicate skeletons of long-dead coral.
+As I play through a relatively compact but challenge-loaded section of the game, some way on from its start and with the essential story components turned off (or else: spoilers), I pass rusted boats, decayed oil tankers, delicate skeletons of long-dead coral.
 This world was once alive, and as the sand is picked up by the game's dynamic wind system, shifting in volume from place to place, so the movement of the present reveals the beauty of the past.
-A half-collapsed lighthouse, now a monument without purpose, has become the base for a crew of bandits bearing brightly coloured paint and wielding primitive but deadly weapons – something sharp on the end of something stiff, mainly.
-I clear it out, and Scotus' influence on the surrounding territory shrinks a little.
+A half-collapsed lighthouse, now a monument without purpose, has become the base for a crew of bandits bearing brightly colored paint and wielding primitive but deadly weapons—something sharp on the end of something stiff, mainly.
+I clear it out, and Scotus's influence on the surrounding territory shrinks a little.
 "Allies" (or, at least, men and women who don't immediately want to kill Max) move into the camp, making it their own.
-They provide scrap to upgrade the car – this scrap is everywhere, too, picked up from junked motors, abandoned settlements and wrecked War Boy transports alike.
+They provide scrap to upgrade the car—this scrap is everywhere, too, picked up from junked motors, abandoned settlements, and wrecked War Boy transports alike.

 "We wanted the heaviness of these cars to feel right," Rooke tells me.
 "We wanted real muscle cars.
 We looked back at how George shot vehicle combat in the movies.
-He goes from this macro thing, a huge convoy with all this dust, to suddenly being in very tight on the action – on the fan belt, or the sweat on someone's forehead.
-And it's also very directional – it always goes forward.
+He goes from this macro thing, a huge convoy with all this dust, to suddenly being in very tight on the action—on the fan belt, or the sweat on someone's forehead.
+And it's also very directional—it always goes forward.
 In the movies, cars are these heavy, metallic beasts, with raw power.
-The engines are huge, bare metal everywhere – there's no fibreglass anywhere, or anything like that.
+The engines are huge, bare metal everywhere—there's no fiberglass anywhere, or anything like that.
 So that's how we began to approach our car combat, to look at those elements.
 The directionality of the combat is important, too.
 You can get into a 'dogfight' situation, but you'll soon learn that you become more efficient at car combat if you take it to the road."

-Not that there are any roads, as such, out here in the wastes that Avalanche have crafted – but there are well-worn routes, marked by tyre tracks, and the game has a mini-map in the bottom left corner that'll be very familiar to anyone who's played an open-world game like Grand Theft Auto V or Far Cry 4, full of waypoints and markers of interest.
+Not that there are any roads, as such, out here in the wastes that Avalanche have crafted—but there are well-worn routes, marked by tire tracks, and the game has a mini-map in the bottom left corner that'll be very familiar to anyone who's played an open-world game like Grand Theft Auto V or Far Cry 4, full of waypoints and markers of interest.
 What shows up on your larger map needs to be discovered, and there's two ways to do this.
 Firstly, point your car at the horizon and see what you drive across.
 Mines, probably.
 (Seriously, watch out for mines.)
-Or, more sensibly, find a tethered balloon – this game's take on Assassin's Creed's viewpoints, or the Far Cry series' radio towers – and hop into the basket.
+Or, more sensibly, find a tethered balloon—this game's take on Assassin's Creed's viewpoints, or the Far Cry series' radio towers—and hop into the basket.
 Up you go, binoculars out, get spying.
 Everything you see gets marked for future investigation.

-Mad Max is released for Xbox One, PlayStation 4 and PC (version tested) on the 1st of September.
+Mad Max is released for Xbox One, PlayStation 4, and PC (version tested) on September 1.